 - Jay?: Nope.
 It's a handicap thing, MC players are bad at it.
 They'll fritter away the initial advantage until the game's about even, then they'll actually try.

 - sh: I thought that Aya is still one of the "traditional" programs.
 The author does not mention anything about his program having switched to MC method.
 I used to play Aya when I was around 12-15k and was able to beat it regularly at 12k.
 Every program has its flaws that can be exploited after a while.
-That's why I recommend on my hp not to play a program any longer once one is able to beat it regularly.
+That's why I recommend on my hp not to play a program any longer once one is able to beat it regularly. edit: it is good to exercise handicap play, too.
+I stopped playing it when I was able to beat it at 9 stones regularly (version 6.34)

 - RueLue: The graphics of the program are really simple, but the program is thought to be connected (by gtp) to a server (of course to another client GUI or engine).